samirkhanal35/Nepalireader/README.md

 # Nepalireader

-It is a recognizer developed using Tensorflow.
-It is used to recognize the Nepali digits from their images.<br/><br/>
+It is a recognizer developed using Convolutional Neural Network.
+It is used to recognize the Nepali characters from their images.<br/><br/>

 <b>Design:</b><br/>
 Front-end: Tkinter<br/>